FailAcademy/learning/wdp-vancouver/_slides/week-09/01-security-deployment-hosting.md

 # Nameservers

-Once you have a domain name and hosting plan, you'll need to set your domain to point to your web host's public name servers.
+Once you have a domain name and hosting plan, you'll need to set your domain to point to your web host's public nameservers.
 They will look something like this:

 .center[
-   `ns1.greegeeks.com`
+   `ns1.greengeeks.com`

    `ns2.greengeeks.com`
 ]

-Every web host will have unique name servers, and will likely email them to you when you sign-up.
+Every web host will have unique nameservers, and will likely email them to you when you sign-up.

 ---
 class: center, middle